teambandwagon/GRAPI/recording/README.txt

 	"results.txt" file contains the associated results for each set of data in the data file

 	"server.py" reads data being sent from the arduino, and saves it in a folder

+	"rejigging.py" reads the neural network weights from the matlab file and creates the .py and .cpp files

+	"frame_cpp.txt" contains the base framework for the NeuralData.cpp file

+	"frame_py.txt" contains the base framework for the neural_data.py file